manyi8634/manyi-design/docs/react/use-custom-date-library.en-US.md

 ## Use date-fns

 [date-fns](https://date-fns.org/) currently supports custom component methods similar to `dayjs`.
 The difference is that the parameter types used are different.
-Support is provided in antd 4.5.0 and above.
+Support is provided in manyid 4.5.0 and above.

 For Example: